30 Smart Ways to Avoid Getting Sick When You Travel

 Think getting sick when you travel is inevitable?
 Guess again.

 More than 2.5 million passengers board a plane in the United States each and every day.
 And while many are looking forward to sitting on a beach somewhere getting a sun-kissed glow, countless others will enjoy a less-pleasant vacation side effect: getting sick when you travel.

 Between recycled air, questionable meals, and jet lag, travelers often find that their immune systems are down for the count, making their trip miserable in the process.
 And while hand-washing can help limit some of the germs you encounter on your travels, there's only so much a sink and some soap can do.
 But just because you've endured sidelining travel sickness before doesn't mean you have to again.

 We've rounded up 30 smart ways to avoid getting sick when you travel.
 So read on, and stay happier and healthier on your next adventure.
-And for some tips that hit closer to home, check out these 20 Ways to Never Get Sick at Work!

-Sanitize Surfaces—Starting on the Plane
+Sanitize surfaces—starting on the plane.

 While cleaning crews do their best to keep the plane clean, they can't tackle every germ.
 If you want to avoid getting sick from the germs left behind by other passengers, there's a simple solution: sanitize.

-Stay Hydrated on the Plane
+Stay hydrated on the plane.